-Sexual sublimation is the basis of Kundalini activity.
-I say this because the Kundalini experience takes many forms, probably because the sublimation process takes so many forms.
+Sexual sublimation, the process of distilling sexual energy and drawing it up into the brain, is the basis of Kundalini activity, which, in one way or another, is the basis of self-actualization — what some people call spiritual transformation.
+I say this because the Kundalini experience takes many forms, probably because the sublimation process takes many forms.
 Hidden channels can open in various ways, triggering a flow of sexual energy to the brain.
 If you read, Deciphering the Golden Flower One Secret at a Time, you are aware that I took the backward-flowing path — a relatively structured, formal path — that consists of drawing distilled seminal fluid up the spinal column to the brain.

 "For a week I observe my breath circulate in the opposite direction without noticing any effect.
 The mind goes on autopilot and I go back to my uninspired routine: walking, cooking, meditating.
 Then, two weeks later, about the length of time it takes the backward-flowing process to become permanent, there’s something new.
 On the day in question, I feel a sensation at the base of my spine like the cracking of a small egg and the spilling out of its contents.
 For the next month, I observe the fluid-like contents of the egg trickle out of its reservoir and slowly begin to climb my spine.
 What is this fluid?
 I can’t describe it exactly.
 It seems to emanate from the base of the spine and press upward.
 Each time I sit to meditate, it has risen a half an inch higher."